Machine Learning with a Reject Option: A survey

-Unfortunately, these two goals are competing as the accuracy can be increased by simply only making a prediction in the most confident cases, which reduces coverage~\citep{Hansen1997a,Homenda2016}.
-Metrics specifically tailored to the learning with a reject option are needed to capture this trade-off.
+Unfortunately, these two goals are competing as the accuracy can be increased by limiting the predictions to the most confident cases, i.e., reducing the coverage~\citep{Hansen1997a,Homenda2016}.
+As a result, metrics specifically tailored to learning to reject must capture this trade-off~\citep{Cordella}.

-Broadly speaking, two categories of metrics exist.
-The first category encompasses metrics that evaluate models given a fixed rejection rate.
-In this case, standard evaluations can be used such as the accuracy, F1-score or error rate of the predicted examples.
-The second category of metrics assesses the performance in a variety of operating conditions to gain insight into its performance-coverage trade-off much like \gls{roc} or \gls{pr} analysis would do in standard machine learning.
-Regardless of the metric, standard machine learning methodology is applicable and performance is evaluated on an independent test data set that is assumed to be representative for the environment the model will be deployed in.
-This implies that examples are present in the test data that are representative of the rejection type(s) of interest.
+Broadly speaking, three categories of metrics exist that evaluate different aspects of a model with rejection: \begin{description} \item[\emph{Evaluating models for a given rejection rate}:] This entails having a fixed rejection rate provided by the user.
+In this case, one only needs to evaluate performance on the non-rejected examples and it is possible to use the standard evaluations (e.g., accuracy~\citep{Golfarelli1997}); \item[\emph{Evaluating the overall model performance/rejection trade-off}:] One can plot the rejection rate on the x-axis and the predictor's performance obtained on a representative test set on the y-axis, similar to \gls{roc} analysis; \item[\emph{Evaluating models through a cost function}:] This case only requires knowing the model's output and the costs for (mis)predictions and rejections. \end{description}